Russian climate official apologizes for Ukraine invasion: Reports

 Anisimov, a veteran climate scientist who has authored previous IPCC reports, expressed "huge admiration" for the Ukraine delegation, which has kept working even as its country is under attack from its much larger neighbor.

 Participants told AFP that everyone present found Anisimov's comments moving, especially in light of the fact that Russian President Vladimir Putin is known for ruthlessly punishing internal dissidents.
-"He knows that there is a risk for him, it was a very sincere message," said one participant.
+"He knows that there is a risk for him; it was a very sincere message," said one participant.

 The comments were made in Russian and simultaneously translated into English.
 AFP received only the translated remarks, not the original Russian.